Mehak-Mehta/git/README.md

 <h5 align ="left">A little about me :</h5>
-<h6 class = "styleing"> Hi, I am Mehak Mehta!
+<h6 class = "styling"> Hi, I am Mehak Mehta!
 I am a student and I have deleted more code than I have written.
 Plus (not to mention) I like anime and emo punk rock.
 Find me on <a href="https://stackoverflow.com/users/15813824/mehakmehta"> stackoverflow</a> and <a href="https://codepen.io/mehak-mehta">codepen</a> (I don't have any socials).
 I like contributing to open source so I am down for any open source projects/collabs :)

   Current interest are in :
    - <a href="https://www.typescriptlang.org">TypeScript</a> - <a href="https://reactnative.dev">React native</a> -  <a href="https://docs.github.com/en/actions">Github actions</a> -  <a href="https://www.prisma.io">Prisma</a></h6>